 And I guess the no kings rally wouldn't have enough to talk about because the Middle East is all solved.

-So they'd have you know a good complaint.
+So they'd have a good complaint.

 They might keep the government closed.